sagemath/sage/src/doc/en/developer/doctesting.rst

 You can run tests that require optional packages by using the ``--optional`` flag.
 Obviously, you need to have installed the necessary optional packages in order for these tests to succeed.
-See http://www.sagemath.org/packages/optional/ in order to download optional packages.

 By default, Sage only runs doctests that are not marked with the ``optional`` tag.
 This is equivalent to running ::